-Upper School - Students are required to dress in the official gym uniform each day of class.
-The uniform consists of the official physical education t-shirt (purchased at Educational Apparel) and a pair of black appropriately-fitting athletic shorts or pants.
-Students should also wear non-marking sole tennis shoes with their gym uniform.

-Middle School - Students are required to dress in the official gym uniform each day of class.
-The uniform consists of the official physical education t-shirt (purchased at Educational Apparel) and a pair of black appropriately-fitting athletic shorts or pants.
-Students should also wear non-marking sole tennis shoes with their gym uniform.

-Lower School - Students are not required to dress in athletic attire.
+- Upper School Students are required to dress in the official gym uniform each day of class.
+The uniform consists of the official physical education t-shirt (purchased at Educational Apparel) and a pair of black appropriately fitting athletic shorts (no shorter than 2" above the knee) or pants.
+Students should also wear non-marking sole tennis shoes with their gym uniform. - Middle School Students are required to dress in the official gym uniform each day of class.
+The uniform consists of the official physical education t-shirt (purchased at Educational Apparel) and a pair of black appropriately fitting athletic shorts (no shorter than 2" above the knee) or pants.
+Students should also wear non-marking sole tennis shoes with their gym uniform. - Lower School Students are not required to dress in athletic attire.
 Females should wear gym shorts under uniform skirts on physical education days.
 Students should wear non-marking sole athletic shoes on gym days.